Actor Kiran Tabeir's latest pictures go viral

 View this post on Instagram

-Kiran Tabeir has worked in many superhit projects.
+Kiran Tabeer has worked in many superhit projects.
 Her performance in Ghayal and Meri Baji was praised by fans and critics alike.

 The Ghayal star got married to Ali Hamza Safdar back in 2011.